 Not sure how to use a jade roller or what the benefits are?
-Keep reading.
+We’ve got the insider info!

 Jade rolling is a beauty practice that dates back to the seventh century, yet many of us are just discovering the tool, along with quartz facial rollers, now.